sgrubert/Serious-Game-Framework/README.md

 A player can view his saved statistics via the Profile tab on the main page.
 Statistics are shown per game, so if a player has participated in two games he can set the viewed game via a Dropdown menu.
-The statistics are shown in a Pie chart by default and can be toggle between this and a Bar chart.
+The statistics are shown in a Pie chart by default and can be toggled between the Pie chart and a Bar chart view.
 Additionally, the top ten (at most) worst levels are shown to the player to reveal learning deficits.
 A worst level is determined by more than 50% wrong answers with more than one answer in total.

 ###### Session Summary